 October is ADHD Awareness Month.
 The latest and greatest information will be available to everyone with Internet access.
 Myths will bust, and more people will get over the stigma that surrounds the condition.
 And more people will discover that they, or someone they love, has ADHD.

 We now know a lot about ADHD.
 It is a neuro-developmental disorder, which impacts the executive functions, a construct used to explain how the brain matures.
-(Editors note: With ADHD there is about a distinct delay in the development of self-regulation of one’s emotions and actions.)
 These impaired functions of the brain are associated with activation, focus, effort, emotions, memory, and action.
 In other words, most of the skills needed for building self-control.

 Change is possible though.
 The ADHD brain works by its own rules.
 There’s a perpetual need for stimulation or novelty seeking behavior that’s characteristic of the condition.
 Creating structure and developing routines helps, as does an interest in the task or subject, a sense of urgency, or immediate consequences or rewards for their actions to help successfully manage their life.

 When someone with ADHD is not engaged, their symptoms include:

 - Poor Listening Skills

 - Time Blindness

 - Chronic Procrastination

 - Poor Organization Skills

 But, just knowing about ADHD isn’t enough.
 There’s a process involved after you first become aware.
 First, there is the issue of getting a diagnosis.
 Then comes the process of getting treatment, Medication, therapy, coaching, and/or other tools and strategies only work when they are used.